nishu-2004/automated_tt_generator/README.md

 ---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ## Acknowledgments

-- Thanks to the hackathon organizers for providing the platform.
+- Thanks to the organizers of **wHACKiest 2024** for providing the platform and opportunity.
 - Inspiration from existing timetable generation tools.
-- Contributors and teammates who helped in building this project.

----

-This README provides a comprehensive overview of your project and makes it easy for others to understand and use your work.
-You can customize it further based on your specific requirements or additional features you’ve implemented.
-Good luck with your hackathon project! 🚀
+- My teammates and mentors who supported me during the hackathon.